 Baffles can quickly dissipate when hit by sound waves, killing the echo and noise.
 They come in different styles, shapes, and sizes, allowing you to choose something that matches the décor of your room (or space).

-These tools are suitable for all the areas that have airborne sound transmission, mainly in large open spaces.
+These tools are suitable for all areas that have airborne sound transmission, mainly in large open spaces.

-This means you can install them in pools, schools, churches, theatre halls and other spaces surrounded by hard surfaces.
+This means you can install them in pools, schools, churches, theatre halls, and other spaces surrounded by hard surfaces.

 Advantages Of Sound Baffles

-Installing sound baffles in your space is an easy way to way to control noise, and it offers a list of benefits to you and the people around you.
+Your sound baffles DIY will certainly have several advantages Installing sound baffles in your space is an easy way to way to control noise, and it offers a list of benefits to you and the people around you.
 Let’s look at some of the essential benefits.

 1. They improve the acoustic quality